iccaving/icccsite/README.md

-# nzsite

 Instructions are based on a linux set up but the semantic procedure (if not commands) should be the same.

-##Basic set up
+#Basic set up

 Install git!
 Get yourself a github account.
 Add yourself (by logging into the iccaving github account) or get someone to add you as a contributer to https://github.com/iccavingrepo/.
-That's it!
 Then set up the repo on your computer.

     git clone https://github.com/iccavingrepo/nzsite.git

-##Writing Trip Reports
+#Writing Trip Reports
 First pull the repo so you're up to date.
 Navigate to the directory then:

     git pull

 Then add your write your trip report as a markdown file (.md extenstion) to the nzsite/content/ folder.
 If its a standard post or trip report stick it in the nzsite/content/articles/ folder.
 Try to keep to the yyyy-mm-dd-placename.md filename format where possible.

-###File layout
+##File layout
 There is a template.md file in the root of the nzsite repo.
 Copy and paste this and fill it according to the instructions within.
 If in doubt have a look at an existing article.

 The key points are: